UCL-ARC/Mutein/Documents/yamlmake.md

     working_dir:          "/scratch/xyz1234/my_project"
 ```

-Here we see the special `ym` key underwhich is stored the internal config of YAMLmake.
+Here we see the special `ym` key under which is stored the internal config of YAMLmake.
 To change YAMLmake internal settings from their default values we must assign new values as shown above.
 Any values not explicitly set using a `config` pipeline item will remain at their default values.
 See the source code for a complete list of internal YAMLmake configuration keys.

 ### module